-Even small changes in the ratios needed for optimal function — brought about by stress, infections, hormonal birth control, sleep deficits and more — can cause issues that reverberate throughout your body if you don’t address them, says Aimee Raupp, Head of Traditional Chinese Medicine at THE WELL and author of Body Belief.
+Even small changes in the ratios needed for optimal function — brought about by stress, infections, hormonal birth control, sleep deficits and more — can cause issues that reverberate throughout your body if you don’t address them, says Aimee Raupp, THE WELL Advisor for Traditional Chinese Medicine and author of Body Belief.

 For instance, the delicate balance of the reproductive hormones estrogen, testosterone and progesterone plays a crucial role in many fertility and sexual health issues.
 When they’re off balance, it can lead to infertility or polycystic ovary syndrome (PCOS).
 Two other common endocrine disorders — hypothyroidism and hyperthyroidism — involving varying levels of the thyroid hormone, can lead to weight gain, fatigue, hair loss and anxiety.